Abdullah-Noor557/Computer-Vision-Based-Track-Pad/README.md

-# Sci-Fi Touch Interface - Hand Gesture Scroll Control
+# AirScroll - Hand Gesture Scroll Control

 A Python-based interface that enables touchless scrolling using webcam input and machine learning.
 Combines YOLOv5 classification with optical flow tracking for intuitive hand gesture control.